Kimplul/hid-tmff2/README.md

 # Linux kernel module for the Thrustmaster T300RS wheel

 ## This branch
-is for 'testing' dynamic updating of the ramp effect.
-Should be merged into master soon.
+is for 'testing' spinlocks and other locking mechanisms.

 ## Current state
 Playable.
 I've made some improvements to the dynamic updating of effects, and